markbase-obsidian/obsidian-markbase/README.md

 1. Install the plugin
 2. Copy your personal token from the dashboard or settings section in the [Markbase app](https://app.markbase.xyz) into the Markbase plugin settings in Obsidian
-3. Choose a folder/file to upload online in the plugin settings (in Obsidian)
+3. In the Obsidian plugin's settings, create a project and choose a folder/file to upload online
-4. **You're done!** Any file/folder within your chosen directory will be automatically uploaded and synced online every time you open Obsidian or change a file
+4. **You're done!** That folder should be uploaded online in your digital garden
-5. *Optional - you can click the Sync Markbase button in the side ribbon to manually sync from Markbase*
+5. *Optional - To resync your project if you've updated its contents, you can press the Sync button in the Obsidian plugin's settings*
-6. *Optional - you can click Clear Sync Memory in the plugin settings to resync all your tweets/threads from scratch*
+6. *Optional - To delete a project, go to the [Markbase app](https://app.markbase.xyz)*

 ## Notes